The famous Double Jeopardy Clause of the Fifth Amendment of the United States Constitution states in part:

-The issue of Double Jeopardy is foreign to the majority of criminal defendants, both in state and federal court.
+Double jeopardy is rarely a problem for criminal defendants, both in state and federal court.
 This is because prosecutors generally want to wrap up all charges at once in the same case.
-However, there are always some exceptions to a general concept.
+However, there are always some exceptions to the rule.